academe/osgb-tools/README.md

     echo $square->setNumberOfLetters(1)->format(); // e.g. 'S 401230434300'
     echo $square->format('%l %e %n', 1, 3); // e.g. 'S 401 434' with 1 letter and 3 digits

 By default, the format of the parts will be the same as passed in.
-This can be changed:
+This can be overridden:

     $square->setNumberOfLetters($number_letters); // 0, 1 or 2
     $square->setNumberOfDigits($number_digits); // 0 to 7